 “Promoting and encouraging the implementation of electrical charging infrastructure to enable the adaptation to a cleaner electric vehicle future is a key target for the business and it’s been a pleasure to create this infrastructure for Martin Dawes.”

-Pilot Group EV offer a full turnkey solution including supply of Charge Points and Charge Point Management System (CPMS) with support, installation and maintenance service.
-Excitingly, Pilot Group were the first to offer an option of an open and closed loop payment system in AC charging devices via a point of sales device on the unit.
+Pilot Group EV offer a full turnkey solution including supply of Charge Points and Charge Point Management System (CPMS) with support, installation and maintenance services.
+Excitingly, Pilot Group were the first to offer an option of an open and closed-loop payment system in AC charging devices via a point of sales device on the unit.

-With cities such as Manchester (2038), Glasgow (2030), Bristol (2030) and Nottingham (2028) aiming to become carbon neutral within twenty years, Pilot Group are continuing to invest in capabilities to assist cities and their businesses to help reduce their carbon footprint through LED energy saving lighting, energy management systems, renewable powered traffic controls and more.
+With cities such as Manchester (2038), Glasgow (2030), Bristol (2030) and Nottingham (2028) aiming to become carbon neutral within twenty years, Pilot Group are continuing to invest in capabilities to assist UK cities and their businesses to help reduce their carbon footprint through LED energy-saving lighting, energy management systems, renewable-powered traffic controls and more.

-Pilot Group believe in using technology to make the places we live and work smart, safe and sustainable by designing and investing in innovative products and solutions that reduce energy costs, enable management through data, and improve safety.
+Pilot Group believe in using technology to make the places we live and work smart, safe and sustainable.
+This is achieved by designing and investing in innovative products and solutions that reduce energy costs, enable management through data and improve safety.

 “We are delighted with our new lighting system.
 Not only do our pupils and staff benefit from optimum lighting levels for learning, the school will now enjoy low maintenance and reduced energy bills for many years to come.”